ivansherbakov9/Machine-Learning-Basic-Project/README.md

-# Machine-Learning-Basic-Project
-My first ML-Project
+# Classification: Is a Near-Earth Object hazardous?